minedelve/mytril/docs/05-components/tooltip.md

 ## Best practices for tooltips

-- **Don’t overload tooltips**: tooltips should be concise, providing only essential information.
+- 🔹**Don’t overload tooltips**: tooltips should be concise, providing only essential information.
-- **Use for non-obvious elements**: if the action is self-explanatory, avoid using a tooltip.
+- 🔹**Use for non-obvious elements**: if the action is self-explanatory, avoid using a tooltip.
-- **Test for accessibility**: ensure keyboard users can trigger the tooltip via focus and that screen readers announce the content.
+- 🔹**Test for accessibility**: ensure keyboard users can trigger the tooltip via focus and that screen readers announce the content.

 ## Next Steps